Bypass-Sec/WPM-typing-test/README.md

 324
 # ⌨️ WPM Typing Test (Incomplete)

 A simple **Typing Speed Test** that measures your words per minute (WPM) and accuracy.
-Improve your typing skills while tracking your progress!
+I2mprove your typing skills while tracking your progress!

 ---